nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```
 <br>

-We can specify floating point literals only in decimal form, and we can't specify in octal or hexadecimal forms
+Floating-point literals can be specified only in decimal form; they cannot be represented in octal or hexadecimal forms.
 ```java linenums="1"
 double d = 123.456; //valid